- Big Finish Doctor Who Doctors

 - It Gets Easier / It Never Gets Any Easier: Evelyn's main arc revolves around her coping with all the death that follows in the Doctor's wake.
 He seems to take it all in his stride, while she, well, doesn't.
 What she takes away from it is that there is no happily ever after, because life has no ever after, just days that are happy and days that are sad.
 And as long as one person cares, you can keep on living until the next day.

-- Jumped at the Call: Six doesn't get any say in whether or not she gets to be a companion, since she's already made up her mind just minutes after they first meet.
+- Jumped at the Call: Six doesn't get any say in whether or not she gets to be a companion, since she's already made up her mind just minutes after they first meet (well, after he proved he wasn't a lunatic anyways).
 As we find out much later, it's partly because she suffered a heart attack not too long before, and the university wanted to try and force her into retirement.

-- Married to the Job: Quite literally, in that she divorced her husband so she could spend more time at work.
+- Married to the Job: Almost literally, in that she divorced her husband so she could spend more time at work.

 - Medical Horror: Especially in "Real Time" and "Thicker Than Water".

 - Morality Chain: She really brings out Six's softer side, and he grows to care tremendously for her.
 She also calls him out hard when he puts on a brave face and pretends that everything's fine when it very clearly isn't.

 - Not That Kind of Doctor: She often has the same problem as the Doctor when describing herself.

 - Older Sidekick: She seems noticeably older than the 40ish Sixth Doctor, though she technically isn't.

 - Parental Substitute: Eventually becomes one for Hex.